 With an OCT scan, our Warner Robins eye doctors are provided with color-coded, cross-sectional images of the retina.
 These detailed images are revolutionizing early detection and treatment of eye conditions such as wet and dry age-related macular degeneration, glaucoma, retinal detachment and diabetic retinopathy.

 An OCT scan is a noninvasive, painless test.
-It is performed in about 10 minutes right in our eye care centers in Warner Robins & Kathleen, GA.
+It is performed in about 10 minutes right in our eye care centers in Warner Robins & Kathleen, Georgia .
 Feel free to contact Brown's Eye Center to inquire about an OCT at your next appointment.

 Visual Field Testing